IjzerenHein/famous-flex/README.md

 another.
 FlowLayoutController really demonstrates the power of famous-flex in that it can flow renderables from any layout to another.
 Physics, particles and springs are used to smoothly animate renderables in natural patterns.

+For optimal performance, the layout-controller tries to minimize the execution of the layout-function.
+The layout function is only executed when:
+- A resize occurs
+- `setLayout` is called on the layout-controller
+- `setLayoutOptions` is called on the layout-controller
+- `setDirection` is called on the layout-controller
+- `reflowLayout` is called on the layout-controller
+- `insert` or `remove` is called on `FlowLayoutController`

+NOTE: If you make changes to a data-source, then you must explicitely call `reflowLayout` to ensure that the layout is updated.

 ## Standard layouts